kettanaito/react-advanced-form/README.md

   </tr>
 </table>

 > There is no official support for Internet Explorer.
 No features are tested to ensure working there.
-They may, or may not work.
+They *may*, or *may not* work.
 Microsoft has stopped IE support, and so should you application.

 ## Contributing
 Any of your contributions are highly appreciated.
 See the [Contribution guidelines](https://kettanaito.gitbooks.io/react-advanced-form/docs/CONTRIBUTING.html) to get to know the process better.
 Moreover, development isn't the only way to contribute, there are [many more](https://kettanaito.gitbooks.io/react-advanced-form/docs/CONTRIBUTING.html#other-contributions).